SATS Ltd's (SGX: S58) Third Quarter Financial Results: Business Slowly Picking Up

 The improvement was due to better performance from both its food solutions and gateway services business segments.

-By industry, both aviation and non-aviation sectors saw higher revenue quarter-on-quarter.
+By industry, both aviation and non-aviation sectors saw higher revenue quarter-on-quarter as well.

-Moving on, SATS posted a net loss of S$33.2 million, compared to a net profit of S$60.7 million a year ago.
+Moving on, SATS posted a net loss of S$2.8 million for the latest quarter, compared to a net profit of S$59.3 million a year ago.

 This was due to a sharp decline in aviation revenue and lower contributions from associates and joint ventures due to the pandemic.

-The improvement was largely due to the higher revenue as seen earlier, lower operating expenditure, and better performance from its associates and joint ventures.
+The improvement was largely due to the higher revenue as seen earlier and better performance from its associates and joint ventures.

 It’s nice to see SATS having a strong balance sheet, which enables the company to better focus on business recovery.